Jared Goff on Rams offense: 'I've understood all of it and grasped all of it so far'

 THOUSAND OAKS, Calif. -- Sean McVay had canceled Thursday's final minicamp practice and still woke up at 4 in the morning that day.

 The offseason program is over, but the Los Angeles Rams' rookie coach is finding it difficult to unplug.
 So, he'll force himself to.
 Before the team reconvenes for training camp in late July -- rookies report July 26, veterans follow July 28 -- McVay will do some traveling.
-He'll go to Cabo San Lucas on a family trip, spend some time in Europe with his girlfriend, and do his best to temporarily take his mind off his first season as the NFL's youngest head coach.
+He'll go to Cabo San Lucas on a family trip, spend some time in Europe with his girlfriend and do his best to temporarily take his mind off his first season as the NFL's youngest head coach.

 "I think it’s important to try to kind of just get refreshed, recharged; take better care of myself," McVay said.
 "I’m a little bit heavier than I’d like to be right now."